THE STATE OF COVID-19: COVID Passports

 As COVID-19 vaccines become available, a massive effort is underway to track the vaccinations of millions of people.
 This is vital to ensure that everyone gets vaccinated, that they are vaccinated properly, that they do not miss a shot, and that they get booster shots for virus variants if needed.

 This effort is joined by a struggling program to track people who have had COVID-19 and recovered.
 Often, the word being used to discuss these tracking efforts is “passport.”

 Not all passports are created equal.

-The current effort to track vaccinations as well as those who have recovered is essential.
+The effort currently underway to track vaccinations and those who have recovered is essential.
 But it cannot be the end of our tracking efforts.
 If it is, we run the risk of reigniting the pandemic.

 To achieve maximum safety, we must begin to track immunity itself.

 This article is part of an on-going series that closely examines COVID-19 from several angles.
 We have already looked closely at testing.
 Later on, we will explore vaccines and the virus itself.